emasujster/hgiene/README.md

 ## Summary

-Improving mental/physical health with proactive behaviour/treatment.
+Improving mental/physical health with proactive treatment.
-Talks with specialists, creating a community and practising healthy habits.
+Talks with specialists, creating a community, practising healthy habits.
 Users acknowledge their abilities, weaknesses, strengths to: cope with stress; be productive; contribute to the community.